SeekingFor/jfniki/readme.txt

 ---
 Dev notes
 ---
-BUG: am seeing sha1('') hash values for cached CHKs for re-insert code? what's up [looks bad. not critical. punt for now.]
+BUG: am seeing sha1('') hash values for cached CHKs for re-insert code? what's up [looks ugly. not critical. punt for now.]
 BUG: wikitext should use unix line terminators not DOS (+1 byte per line) [punt for now]
 ---
 ** CHORE: Fix all the places I should be using context.fillInTemplate